isaacg1/isaacg1.github.io/project-ideas.md

 * Ideas that are just starting out, or where I don't quite know how I'd prove a result.

 * Ideas that I'm actively pursuing, or have written a paper about.

+* Ideas I'm no longer interested in, that I'm keeping around for archival purposes.

 I'm most interested in collaborating on ideas in the "quite promising" category, but all of them are worth looking at and discussing.